 We're not talking about twee Instagram filters, but actual filters that will improve your films rather than just making them look like they were made in the seventies.
 There are several options to choose from - in particular a red filter makes a big difference when you're filming underwater - just check out the video, which uses a PolarPro version at $29.99.

-If you're filming in very bright daylight, such as a snowy landscape, then a Neutral Density or ND filter for around £59 is the way to go.
+If you're filming in very bright daylight, such as a snowy landscape, then a Neutral Density filter is the way to go.
 This slows down the shutter speed of the camera to ensure that footage is as smooth as possible without being overexposed.

 Check your settings

 Most of the settings can usually be left on auto, letting the camera do the brainy stuff for you.
 However, if you want to tinker, GoPro cams will let you choose the white balance from 3000k for low light settings up to 6500k for places with lots of white light, like a brightly lit room or outside on a sunny day.
 You can also play with exposure and sharpness, if you're that way inclined.